 Spark’s main advantage over the other wallets is the accessibility.
 Spark can be used from every desktop OS, has an app available on Android and iOs and on top of that has a web wallet.
 It isn’t the best option for your everyday consumer though since it requires you to set up and run a lightning node yourself.

-It, of course, supports sending and receiving of payments.
+It, of course, supports the sending and receiving of payments.
 It also shows your transaction history and lets you manage your channels.
-A nice little feature is the possibility to switch between 16 pre-installed themes to suit to everyone’s personal taste in design.
+Another nice little feature is the possibility to switch between 16 pre-installed themes to suit to everyone’s personal taste in wallet design.

 Spark isn’t the easiest to use, but if you are a bit tech-savvy and just want to be able to have access to a hub from every device possible, Spark could be just what you are looking for.
 It’s worth noting that it is not a custodial wallet.